 - What is an ad extension?

-- What are automatic extensions?
+- What is an automatic extension?